 If primary people had their languages with the total number of lexical items – Q from the outset of its settlement at a certain territory, the new dialects continuum could develop in two ways:

 1. by the production and interchange of new words among the dialects with the increase of Q in the language,

-2. by decrease of initial total Q in each dialect.
+2. by the decrease of initial total Q in each dialect.

-But the both processes develop with different speed.
-The process of the producing and interchange of new words develops quicker than the loss of some words in initial total vocabulary.
-As the result, the entire vocabulary stock of each dialect can be divided into two layers – words derived from parent language which we name as the words of the first level and new words which we name as the words of the second level.
+But both processes develop at different speeds.
+The process of the producing and interchange of new words develops quicker than the loss of some words in the initial total vocabulary.
+As a result, the entire vocabulary stock of each dialect can be divided into two layers – words derived from the parent language which we name as the words of the first level, and new words which we name as the words of the second level.

 It is important to clarify this above-postulated correlation of the mutual words volume and the distance between the dialects, is, in fact, influenced only by the words of the second level, because the words of the first level remain in approximately equal quantity at each time point in all the dialects.

 Since the relationship between dialects is invariant, that is, the number of mutual words of the second level in them depends only on the distance between them and does not depend on their location relative to other dialects, the relationship between the number of mutual words of the second level in dialects and the distance between settlements of their carriers will be linear and expressed by the function